AnirudhBadri/corda/docs/source/hello-world-contract.rst

 Writing the contract
 ====================

+In Corda, the ledger is updated via transactions.
+Each transaction is a proposal to mark zero or more existing states as historic (the inputs), while creating zero or more new states (the outputs).

+It's easy to imagine that most CorDapps will want to impose some constraints on how their states evolve over time:
+* A cash CorDapp would not want to allow users to create transactions that generate money out of thin air (at least without the central bank's involvement)
+* A loan CorDapp might not want to allow the creation of negative-valued loans
+* An asset-trading CorDapp would not want to allow users to finalise a trade without the agreement of their counterparty

+In Corda, we impose constraints on what transactions are allowed using contracts.
+These contracts are very different to the smart contracts of other distributed ledger platforms.
+They do not represent the current state of the ledger.
+Instead, like a real-world contract, they simply impose rules on what kinds of agreements are allowed.

+Every state is associated with a contract.
+A transaction is invalid if it does not satisfy the contract of every input and output state in the transaction.

 The Contract interface
 ----------------------
-In Corda, the ledger is updated through transactions.
-Each transaction is a proposal to mark zero or more existing states as historic (the inputs), and produce zero or more new states (the outputs).
-One condition for the proposed transaction to be valid is that it has to meet the requirements of the contracts of every input and output state.

-Every contract has to implement the ``Contract`` interface:
+Just as every Corda state must implement the ``ContractState`` interface, every contract must implement the ``Contract`` interface:

 .. container:: codeset